khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 ### When not to use

-- If supplemental content isn't suited for small areas or is part of a flow, consider loading a new page, revealing content with an [accordion](/components/accordion), or using a [modal](/components/modal) instead.
+- If supplemental content isn't suited for small areas or is part of a flow, consider loading a new page or revealing content with an [accordion](/components/accordion) instead.
+- A drawer provides contextual information while also keeping the main object in view.
+If you need to view specific content while only maintaining underlying context, consider using a [modal](/components/modal) instead.
 - To confirm an action, consider using a [toast](/components/toast) or [modal](/components/modal) instead.

 ### Behavior